 MaxFiles handles both purely digital environments and hybrid paper-digital scenarios equally well.

-Where MaxFiles Goes Further for Nigerian and African Organizations
+Where MaxFiles Wins Over M-Files for Nigerian Organizations

 For organizations with fully digital records or ones, managing paper archives alongside electronic files, MaxFiles delivers enterprise document management with capabilities specifically designed for Nigerian and African markets: